omeranson/omeranson.github.io/_drafts/2018-04-23-duck-typing-in-cpp-file.md

 As promised, `SidesDuck` has two member functions: `begin()` and `end()`, which return an `IterDuckRef`.

-Those of you who were paying attention will note that `SidesDuck` return a copy of `IterDuckRef`, and not a reference.
+Those of you who were paying attention will note that `SidesDuck` returns a copy of `IterDuckRef`, and not a reference.
 You can also already guess that `IterDuckRef` will hold a reference to `IterDuck`.
 So what's going on?
 What's the point?

-Basically, the magic around range-based for-loops chooses const\_iterators by default.
-This means that using references will for all our references to reference constant objects{reword}.
-That's not good for us, since we want to hide away our magic inside these objects, whose const-ness has nothing to do with the original objects they are hiding inside.
+Basically, the magic around range-based for-loops chooses `const_iterators` by default.
+This means that using references will turn all our iterator references to reference constant objects.
+That's not good for us.
+We want to hide away our magic inside these objects, whose const-ness has nothing to do with the original objects they are hiding inside.

 This also gives us the small benefit that different calls to `begin` won't interfere with one another.